MyCryptoHQ/knowledge-base-content/staying-safe/common-scams/malicious-software-overview.md

 ## Keyloggers

-Keyloggers can be used to record your private keys/keystore passwords/mnemonic phrases.
+Keyloggers can be used to record your private keys/keystore passwords/Secret Recovery Phrases.

 ## Clipboard Hijackers